shirleycharlin/shirleycharlin/README.md

 - 👋 Hi, I’m @shirleycharlin
 - 👀 I’m interested in eating and disturbing my co-worker.
 Happy day all the way!
-- 🌱 I’m currently learning my course materials from my part time degree.
+- 🌱 I’m growing horizontally
 - 💞️ I’m looking to collaborate on a new job as a app developer?
 - 📫 How to reach me on LinkedIn, here is my profile - https://www.linkedin.com/in/shirleycharlin/